Note: This is an archived Handbook entry from 2016.

 RHD First Half Year, RHD Second Half Year

-Elective subject are available from the postgraduate and honours subjects.
-These subject must be chosen in consultation with the supervisor.
+Elective subject that are available are graduate and honours subjects only, selected in consultation with the supervisor.

 |Links to further information:||http://languages-linguistics.unimelb.edu.au/|